nebtex/omniql-docs/applications/io.omniql.base/README.md

 # io.omniql.base.v1alpha

-this app contains the omniql predeclared identifiers, the basic building blocks of any any omniql schema.
+this app contains the omniql predeclared identifiers, the basic building blocks of any omniql schema.

-# spec
+## spec

 - base should not depends of any other component(databases, pub/sub system, etc) nor any other application
 - is expected that definitions never change at all